-- Your Medicaid ID number

-- Pick-up/destination address and phone number

-- Name of provider/facility they are travelling to

-- Appointment date and time

-- Who is transporting you to the appointment
+- Your Medicaid ID number - Pick-up/destination address and phone number - Name of provider/facility they are travelling to - Appointment date and time - The name of the individual who is transporting you to the appointment

 A mileage reimbursement form must be filled out by you, signed by the provider's office staff at the time of your appointment, and submitted to Coordinated Transportation Solutions (CTS), our transportation vendor.
 The mileage reimbursement forms can be requested by calling Member Services at NH Healthy Families or when speaking to a CTS representative to schedule your trip.
 The form is also on our website at www.NHhealthyfamilies.com.
-Choose "Medicaid Plan", then "Member Resources", then "Member Handbooks and Forms", and then you will find the "Transportation Reimbursement Form" link.
+Choose "Medicaid plan", then "Member Resources", then "Member Handbooks and Forms", and then you will find the "Transportation Reimbursement Form" link.